Kris Carr

 • Plums

-At the store: Citrus fruits that feel heavy for their size tend to be the ripest and juiciest.
+Citrus fruits that feel heavy for their size tend to be the ripest and juiciest.
 It’s a good sign if you can pick up a bit of their zesty smell through the rind.
-Apples should be firm and free of cuts or bad spots (it’s ok if they have a couple bumps and bruises—don’t we all?).
-Peaches and pears are easily damaged when they’re ripe, so I often go for the slightly under ripe variety then let them ripen in a paper bag at room temp for a couple days.
+Apples should be firm and free of cuts or bad spots (it’s ok if they have a couple bumps and bruises — don’t we all?).
+Peaches and pears are easily damaged when they’re ripe, so I often go for the slightly under-ripe variety and then let them ripen in a paper bag at room temp for a couple of days.

-In your fridge: Some folks keep these totable treats out of the fridge because they prefer how they taste at room temperature.
+Some folks keep these totable treats out of the fridge because they prefer how they taste at room temperature.
 That’s totally fine, but they usually don’t last more than a couple days that way (especially if you live somewhere particularly warm and humid).
-Otherwise, put these fruits in your crisper drawer and wash them just before you dig in!
+I’d put these fruits in your crisper drawer and wash them just before you dig in!

-In plant-based meals: You don’t need a recipe for this one—just wash, peel if applicable and chow down!
-If you’re in the mood for a refreshing sip, try this Citrus Shine from Crazy Sexy Juice.
+You don’t need a recipe for this one — just wash, peel if applicable, and chow down!
+If you’re in the mood for a refreshing sip, check out my book Crazy Sexy Juice.

 • Strawberries